cyberknight777/cyberknight777/README.md

 I mostly use github for my android kernel development.

-Checkout my [gitlab profile](https://gitlab.com/cyberknight777) for more of my own projects
+Checkout my [gitlab profile](https://gitlab.com/cyberknight777) for more of my own projects.